bigalex95/kivy-projects/README.md

 # kivy-projects

-My collection Python + Kivy projects and my purpose is Education for Dummies from Dummies
+My collection Python + Kivy projects and purpose of this collection is Education for Dummies from Dummies